CPS Case Statistics & Child Abuse Facts: 2023 Study (Abuse & Neglect)

 What Government Agencies Can Help on How To Find Where Someone Works for Garnishment?

-Knowing how to find where someone works for garnishment is extremely difficult since there are no public employment databases.
+Looking up a person’s place of employment for legal purposes is extremely difficult since there are no public employment databases.
 However, the SSA and IRS can use their own databases to find this info when requested by law enforcement.

 What Are the Ways on How To Get a CPS Case Dismissed?